- Hiram operates on a rolling admission basis and reviews applications as they are completed.

 **Test-Optional Admission Policy

 Hiram College is proud to offer a test-optional admission policy.

 Hiram College recognizes that standardized testing isn’t always an accurate measurement of a student’s academic abilities.
 Respectively, Hiram is committed to looking at the whole person.

-While students are encouraged to take the ACT or SAT and to submit their test scores as a part of their application, those with a 2.8 or higher GPA (those below a 2.8 need test scores) and a strong college preparatory curriculum history may waive this requirement.
-Exceptions include nursing students and teacher licensure students.
-For these students, ACT or SAT scores are required for eligibility consideration.
+While students are encouraged to take the ACT or SAT and to submit their test scores as a part of their application, we have waived that requirement for admission purposes into Hiram College.
 Partnership programs such as the BA to MD (Northeast Ohio Medical University) and the BA to DDM (Dental Medicine with CWRU) require ACT scores for admission.
-Students seeking teacher licensure are encouraged to submit ACT or SAT scores.
+Students seeking teacher licensure and nursing are encouraged to submit ACT or SAT scores.

 Study findings show that the most accurate predictor of future success is your daily classroom performance — your high school transcript — not your results on one standardized test.

 All applications are reviewed on a holistic basis, which means admission decisions are based on all available information regarding a student’s academic and extra-curricular merits.